Mittageisen

 "Mittageisen" is a song by English rock band Siouxsie and the Banshees.
-It originally appeared on the band's 1978 debut album The Scream as "Metal Postcard (Mittageisen)"; the track was re-recorded in 1979, this time with the lyrics sung in German, and released as a single in West Germany with "Love in a Void" on the b-side.
-That September the song was given a UK release by record label Polydor as a double A-side single.
+It originally appeared on the band's 1978 debut album The Scream as "Metal Postcard (Mittageissen)"; the track was re-recorded in 1979, this time with the lyrics sung in German, and released as a single in West Germany with "Love in a Void" on the b-side.
+That September "Mittageisen" was given a UK release by record label Polydor as a double A-side single.

 Content and sleeve

 The title "Mittageisen" is a word play based on the German words "Mittagessen" (literally: "noon meal", i.e. lunch) and Eisen ("iron").
 The title was inspired by antinazi German artist John Heartfield's photocollage Hurrah, die Butter ist Alle! ("Hurray, the Butter is Finished!"), which was also used as the single's cover art.

 Heartfield's photocollage was initially used on the front page of the German magazine Arbeiter-Illustrierte-Zeitung (Workers Illustrated Journal), published on 19 December 1935.
 The artist was an early member of Club Dada, which started in 1916 as Cabaret Voltaire in Zürich.
 The picture with the title "Hurrah, die Butter ist Alle! / Hurray, the butter is finished!" shows a family who eats various pieces of metal.
 The trigger for it was the following quote from Hermann Göring: "Iron always made a nation strong, butter and lard only made the people fat".